Accommodations Toolkit

 Designated Feature:

-Ear mufflers, white noise, and/or other equipment used to block external sounds.
+Noise Buffers: Ear mufflers, white noise, or other equipment used to block external sounds.
 For use by students who are distracted by external noises in the testing environment.
 Student (not groups of students) wears equipment to reduce environmental noises.
 Students may have these testing variations if regularly used in the classroom.
 Noise buffers used during testing should not interfere with the testing of other students.
 Headphones may be needed unless tested individually in a separate setting.

 Tennessee